Docker securityEstimated reading time: 10 minutes

 You can also expose the REST API over HTTP if you explicitly decide to do so.

-However, if you do that, being aware of the above mentioned security
+However, if you do that, be aware of the above mentioned security

-implication, you should ensure that it will be reachable only from a
+implications.
+Ensure that it is reachable only from a

-trusted network or VPN; or protected with e.g.,
+trusted network or VPN or protected with a mechanism such as

-certificates.
-You can also secure them with HTTPS and
+client SSL certificates.
+You can also secure API endpoints with HTTPS and

 The daemon is also potentially vulnerable to other inputs, such as image